 Writing your resume can be intimidating, but writing a resume under nontraditional circumstances can feel even trickier.
+Listing an unfinished degree on a resume might feel awkward, but your achievements are an asset to be proud of.
 If you haven’t finished your degree, don’t worry!
 Your degree can still help your education section shine.

 An unfinished degree on a resume shouldn’t be something to be ashamed of.
 It’s just a matter of learning to write a resume that correctly highlights your hard-earned education, no matter what stage of completion it’s in.